Elliott Bay Marine VHF Monitor

 - Lambda strips private fields and bounds the public payload to local waters.

-- Public reads use
+- Public reads use the same-origin

 Processing Path